RCHG/rchg.github.io/pages/research_overview.md

 ---

+### Researcher: LSCE-CNRS

-### Researcher at University of Reading
+### Researcher: University of Reading

-Currently I am working on [research projects](https://www.met.reading.ac.uk/userpages/vr912734.php) related with estimation of radiative forcing of greenhouse gases and their role in global warming, [for example](http://environmentalresearchweb.org/cws/article/news/67032
+My work was related with the [research projects](https://www.met.reading.ac.uk/userpages/vr912734.php) related with estimation of radiative forcing of greenhouse gases and their role in global warming, [for example](http://environmentalresearchweb.org/cws/article/news/67032
 ) in the [recent slowdown](https://www.smurphs.leeds.ac.uk/new-publication-the-contribution-of-greenhouse-gases-to-the-recent-slowdown-in-global-mean-temperature-trends/).
 The main project is the [SMURPHS project](https://www.smurphs.leeds.ac.uk/) in which several universities of United Kingdom are collaborating.
 Other projects in which I participate are CAMS and SPARC iniciative.

 #### Publications and Technical Reports